-24.7 Practical Exercise: File upload
+25.7 Practical Exercise: File upload

-cGI can also be used to allow users to upload files.
+CGI can also be used to allow users to upload files.
 Your trainer will demonstrate and discuss this.
-Source code for this example is available in your cgi-bin directory as upload.cgi cGI handles file uploads quite easily.
-Just use param() as usual.
-The value returned is special -- in a scalar context, it gives you the filename of the file uploaded, but you can also use it in a filehandle.
+Source code for this example is available in your cgi-bin directory as upload.cgi

 First off, you need to specify an encoding type in your form element.
 The attribute to set is ENCTYPE="multipart/form-data".